thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 Integration templates are created on the Cloud, but these templates are not regular Platform Integrations and *not started* on the cloud.
 They are assigned to the Edge and *started* once they are provisioned to the Edge.

-At the moment Integrations and Converters can not be modified on the Edge - they are modified on the Cloud and all the modifications automatically propagated to the Edge from the Cloud.
+At the moment, Integrations and Converters cannot be modified on the Edge - they are modified on the Cloud, and all the modifications automatically propagated to the Edge from the Cloud.

-Integration configurations fields (URIs, passwords, etc.) could be replaced by Edge attribute value with a help of placeholders.
+Integration configurations fields (URIs, passwords, etc.) could be replaced by Edge attribute value with the help of placeholders.
-In this way, single Integration template could be used by multiple Edges, and any specific configuration field of the Integration could be replaced by Edge attribute value.
+In this way, a single Integration template could be used by multiple Edges, and any specific configuration field of the Integration could be replaced by Edge attribute value.

 ### Deployment options